 Most GIS applicants follow 3 steps when applying for a GIS job:

-Step 1: Write their experience and skills in their résumé.
+- First, they write their experience and skills in their resume.

-Step 3: Send that same résumé to the employer and pray for a call back.
+- Finally, they send that same resume to the employer and pray for a call back.

 If something is important enough to be listed as a desired qualification, it is important enough to include in your resume.